 Nancuchiname Forest (797 ha) is a Protected Natural Area located 95 km southeast of San Salvador in the coastal alluvial plain along the Lempa River (Fig. 1; Table 1).
 Its elevation ranges from sea level to 12 m a.s.l.
 The area contains deciduous and semi-deciduous forest, second-growth vegetation, native species reforestation, and a dike surrounded by secondary growth.
 In Nancuchiname Forest, we established one survey route (N-1) in alluvial forest along the dike and the other route (N-2) in a semi-deciduous alluvial forest.

-Table 1.
-Route locations and land cover.
-Owl surveys were conducted from 2003 to 2013 in three different protected areas within El Salvador: El Imposible National Park (EI-1 and EI-2), Montecristo National Park (M-1 and M-2), and Nancuchiname Forest (N-1 and N-2).
+Survey Methods